 Imagine just a few short years ago.
 If you were creating a video ad, there were very few options available to you.
 You had to hire a team to produce your video which cost thousands of dollars. even, your options for showing the video were limited.
 Purchasing ad time on a television network was and still is extremely expensive.

 With Facebook, not only are your advertising costs reduced dramatically; you can also create new content and upload it with ease.
 In 1980, once you created your advertisement, you had to cross your fingers and hope it worked!

 Good news!
-The award-winning creative department and user acquisition team at Promo.com put their heads together to uncover the secret formula behind effective Facebook video ads and turned it into a workbook just for you!
-Click here to download this Facebook Video Advertising ebook!
+The award-winning creative department and user acquisition team at Promo.com put their heads together to uncover the secret formula behind effective Facebook video ads and turned it into a workbook just for you: Click here to download our Facebook Video Advertising eBook!

 And if you are already running Facebook Ads, we have a brand new Facebook Video Campaign Troubleshooter tool, where you answer just a few simple questions and together, we figure out how to take your Facebook campaign to the next level!

 How do beginners advertise on Facebook?

 If you are wondering how to create your first Facebook ad, it’s not as complicated as you might think.
 Craft your marketing strategy and take some time to review the terms we covered.
 Once you’re familiar with the terminology and the flow of the Facebook Ads Manager, you can confidently get started.

 To create your first Facebook ad you will need to: